MicrosoftDocs/WSL/commandline/WSL/install-on-server.md

 Here are instructions for [enabling Hyper-V](https://docs.microsoft.com/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) and [creating a new virtual machine from an .iso](https://docs.microsoft.com/virtualization/hyper-v-on-windows/quick-start/quick-create-virtual-machine).

 During installation, Windows Server will ask for a product key.
-The following keys are available for unlimited activations of Windows Server.
+The following keys are available for unlimited activations of Windows Server (pre-release builds only).
 These keys may be used throughout the pre-release cycle.
 Read more [here](https://blogs.windows.com/windowsexperience/2017/07/13/announcing-windows-server-insider-preview-build-16237).
 * Server Datacenter Core: B69WH-PRNHK-BXVK3-P9XF7-XD84W
 * Server Standard Core: V6N4W-86M3X-J77X3-JF6XW-D9PRV

 When you're done, you should see something like this:
 ![](media/WindowsServer.png)

-Remember to start PowerShell.

 ### Check your build number